JP Title: Uncompromisable Feelings! My Mission is with My Hometown

 Leo notices that Yusei’s dueling against Greiger, and wishes it wasn’t him, because Greiger’s super tough and even beat him.

 Cut Footage (5 seconds): This flashback, as Rua remembers his duel with Bommer, is cut from the US version.
-However, you still hear a heartbeat-like sound effect that helped the transition into it.
+However, you still hear the heartbeat-like sound effect that helped the transition into it.

 Tanner sees Yusei will be Turbo-Dueling, and Yusei asks if that’s bad.
 Answering with a “You bet,” he says that the rumor on the Duel Circuit is that Greiger will be using a brand new Duel Runner that’s supposed to be unbeatable.
 (Himuro says he’s a formidable opponent and Yusei agrees.
 Himuro then says that, since it’s a Riding Duel, he’s looking forward to what kind of D-Wheel Bommer’s going to ride out on).